Kabibi/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm currently a graduate student in the Department of Computer Science and Technology, [Nanjing University of Aeronautics and Astronautics](http://www.nuaa.edu.cn/), supervised by [Prof. Xiaoyang Tan](https://scholar.google.com/citations?user=rHMtSOYAAAAJ&hl=en).
-I received the bachelor degree from Anhui University of Technology in June 2018.

 My research interests include deep reinforcement learning, multi-agent reinforcement learning and machine learning.

-<span style="color:red">I will graduate from NUAA with a master's degree in April 2021.
-I'm looking for a PhD position in computer science. </span>
+I will graduate from NUAA with a master's degree in April 2021.